gleber/ledger-parsita/memory-bank/activeContext.md

 - Successfully refactored existing `unittest` tests to `pytest` style, improving test readability and maintainability.
 - Gained experience in implementing and integrating in-memory caching for performance optimization.
 - Encountered and resolved issues related to file path handling and import mechanisms during development.
-- Identified non-functional code (`closing_postings` mechanism) and planned its removal and replacement.